2012 Toyota Vitz Review

 Legroom & Space

-Even with the limited space, the Vitz still offers some clever storage compartments that are useful for storing items such as smartphones, beverages and documents.
+There are several storage compartments in the cabin that are useful for storing items such as smartphones, beverages and documents.
 At the first row, there are four cupholders, door panel storage, a glovebox and a center tray that stretches to the back.
 For the second row, the storage is on the door pockets and the front seat jacket pockets( Only on the U and RS grades)

-For such a small sized car, the boot is actually functional and can carry some sizable luggage.
+For sub-compact, the boot is actually big and can carry sizable luggage.
 If extra space is required, the rear seats can fold flat.

 The third generation Toyota Vitz is longer and wider than previous generations.
 The body styling is angular giving the Vitz a much more needed fresh and sporty look.
 The U and RS grades come with more extras as alloy rims, fog lights, and blinkers on side mirrors.